adityajayashankar/Op-Amp/README.md

 # Low Power Op Amp
-This file consists of Circuit Design and results of 2 stage Low Power Op Amp done on 180nm technology using SCL180.
+This file consists of Circuit Design and results of 2 stage Low Power Op Amp done on 180nm technology using SCL180.<br>
-This Op Amp can be used for Low frequency, Good noise rejection and Low power circuits.
+This Op Amp can be used for Low frequency, Good noise rejection and Low power circuits.<br>
-# DESIGN PARAMETERS
+# DESIGN PARAMETERS<br>

 | SPECIFIC PARAMETERS        | DESIGNED VALUES |
 |----------------------------|----------------|